-- B.A. with a major in history, mathematics, French, Spanish, philosophy, political science, legal assistant studies, sociology and anthropology, criminal justice, psychology, or art - B.S. with a major in biology, chemistry, astronomy, environmental geography, or physics
+- B.A. with a major in history, mathematics, French, Spanish, philosophy and religious studies, political science, legal assistant studies, sociology and anthropology, criminal justice, psychology, or art - B.S. with a major in biology, chemistry, astronomy, environmental geography, or physics